vonalogue/school/README.md

 - ### ROSTER

 This is a console program written in C++.
-It stores a hypothetical student roster and provides functions in the code that allow the user (i.e., programmer) to manipulate the roster.
+It stores a hypothetical student roster and provides functions in the code to allow the user (i.e., programmer) to manipulate the roster.